-- Assess the participant, which includes a review of work history; - Write a case plan; - Refer the participant to in-house or outside work-related activities or appropriate community work-related training or seminar opportunities; - Refer to possible job openings; - Identify the need for Support Services and pay as agreed with the district; - Provide ongoing case management services to the participant; - Track participant participation and report to the department as agreed in the contract.
+- Assess the participant, which includes a review of work history. - Write a case plan. - Refer the participant to in-house or outside work-related activities or appropriate community work-related training or seminar opportunities. - Refer to possible job openings. - Identify the need for support services and pay as agreed with the district. - Provide ongoing case management services to the participant.

+• Track participant participation and report to SSP as agreed in the contract.